Canaan, Haiti: Canaan Orphanage – Malnutrition Initiative

-The malnutrition initiatives puts therapeutic medicated food in the hands of mothers to treat children with malnutrition.
+The malnutrition initiatives put therapeutic medicated food in the hands of mothers to treat children with malnutrition.
 The food product is Peanut Butter medicine, which comes in a bag and has all the vitamins, minerals, fats and oils that a child needs in those critical years of development.
 The program picks an area and identifies malnourished children by way of weight, screenings and height and weight ratios as well as measurement of the arms to assess the level of malnutrition.
 The clinic staff provides food to the mother and evaluates their progress in the following weeks.

 Medical Teams International

 Medical Teams International (MTI) provided basic medical care to the residents of Canaan from 2011 to 2013, and transitioned services to a local partner, Jesus Le Vraj Chemin (JLVC), which operates a primary care clinic.

 Academic Research and Intervention in Canaan

 Canaan has been in the focus of different universities and academic institutions.
 PhD students undertake research in the different sections respectively neighborhoods of Canaan.
 The governmental entity Unité de Construction de Logements et de Bâtiments Publics (Housing and Public Building Unit), USAID, ONU-Habitat Haïti, as well as the American Red Cross (ACR) together with the local partner the Haitian Red Cross collect the different available data and research results.